-Option B – Invest at least S$2.5 million in a GIP fund that invests in Singapore-based companies
+Option B – Invest at least SGD $2.5 million in a GIP fund that invests in Singapore-based companies

-Likewise, there are also additional steps investors will be required to take with this GIP path with minimum investment of Singapore $2.5M, which is highly similar to that of route A.
+Likewise, there are also additional steps GIP fund investors will be required to take with this GIP fund path with minimum investment amount of Singapore $2.5M, which is highly similar to that of route A.

-Established founders of a company, next generation shareholders and entrepreneurial founders of fast growth companies with business track record may apply.
+Established founder of a company, next generation shareholders and entrepreneurial founders of fast growth companies with business track record may apply.

 Options C – Invest S$2.5 million into a new or current Singapore family office having Assets-Under-Management (AUM) of at least S$200 million

-Under this option C, there are additional steps:
+Under this GIP fund option C, there are additional steps: